 After the closing date, we will send applications to each VA school, academy or free school.
 They will then consider the applications against their admission policy and will send us a list of all applicants, ranked in order of their over subscription criteria.
 We will do the same with applications for community and voluntary-controlled schools.

-Therefore in terms of school places the concept of ‘feeder’ primary schools does not apply.
-However, we do understand that secondary schools do work closely with local primaries to support transition and while this is good practice, it does not automatically mean that children from those primary schools will be offered a place within a specific secondary school.
+We do understand that secondary schools do work closely with local primaries to support transition and while this is good practice, it does not automatically mean that children from those primary schools will be offered a place within a specific secondary school.
 In addition some Roman Catholic or Church of England schools may, as part of their admission policy, also identify Catholic ‘feeder’ or ‘partner’ schools and if your child attends one of these, at the point of application this may further aid your chances of securing a school place for your child.

 All faith schools policies will include definitions with regards what ‘Catholic’ means and membership of the Church as well as referring to ‘parish zones’.
 If you are seeking a ‘church place’ for your child then you will be required to provide some form of evidence at the point of application.